Fraunhofer-AISEC/cpg/README.md

 #### TypeScript

 For parsing TypeScript, the necessary NodeJS-based code can be found in the `src/main/nodejs` directory of the `cpg-library` folder.
 Gradle should build the script automatically, provided NodeJS (>=16) is installed.
 In order to use it in an external project, the resulting `parser.js` as well as its dependencies needs to be placed in a relative path named `src/main/nodejs`.
-We will explore other distribution options in the future.
+We will explore other distribution options such as `npm` in the future.

 ## Development Setup